open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 #### LiDAR-Based 3D Detection

-The raw data for LiDAR-Based 3D object detection are typically organized as follows, where `ImageSets` contains split files indicating which files belong to training/validation set, `points` include point cloud data which are supposed to be stored in `.bin` format and `labels` includes label files for 3D detection.
+The raw data for LiDAR-based 3D object detection are typically organized as follows, where `ImageSets` contains split files indicating which files belong to training/validation set, `points` includes point cloud data which are supposed to be stored in `.bin` format and `labels` includes label files for 3D detection.

 ```
 mmdetection3d